 In the last couple of days I have totally questioned how much I have shared of our journey but then I was reminded that this is real life and we are real people with real highs and real lows.
 This blog and my Instagram are not just a highlight reel of all the best moments in my life.
 It’s a reality reel and reality is life isn’t perfect but we serve a God that is perfect!
 Our constant hope and prayer from the beginning of our adoption journey was that God would be glorified.
 He is a good, good Father regardless of the outcome.

-After we got the news and I was able to calm down there were some truths that came to my heart in a sweet whisper.
+After we got the news and I was able to calm down there were some truths that came into my heart and mind.
 I wanted to share them with you because they hold the power of life and hope in whatever you are going through.

 “But blessed are those who trust in the Lord and have made the Lord their hope and confidence.
 They are like trees planted along a riverbank, with roots that reach deep into the water.
 Such trees are not bothered by the heat or worried by the long months of drought.
 Their leaves stay green, and they never stop producing fruit.
 The human heart is the most deceitful of all things, and desperately wicked.
 Who really knows how bad it is?
 But I, the Lord, search all hearts and examine secret motives.
 I give all people their due rewards, according to what their actions deserve.”
 Jeremiah 17:7-10